LSSTDESC/TXPipe/README.md

 - have class attributes "inputs" and "outputs", each of which is a list of tuple pairs with a string tag and a FileType class.
 - (optionally)  define a "config_options" dictionary of options it expects to find in its section of the main config file, with the value as a default for the option or "None" for no default.
 - implement a "run" method doing the actual work of the class.

+Some implementation notes:

+- Our catalogs will be large.
+Wherever possible stages should operate on chunks of their input data at once.
+- Pipeline stages shouldn't copy existing columns to new data.

 Roadmap